akaigoro/df4j/README.md

 The design of Df4j is built on following foundation principles:

-1. Any asynchronous computation can be represented as a (dataflow) graph, which consists of basic blocks and nested dataflow graphs.
+1. Any asynchronous computation can be represented as a (dataflow) graph, which consists of active nodes and nested dataflow graphs.
 Such a tree structure allows exceptions propagate from leafs to the root graph, and to watch exceptions only at the root node.

-2. Basic block, in turn,  consists of:
+2. Active node, in turn,  consists of:
  - ports: asynchronous input and output parameters.
 Each port is a (relatively complex) object.
  - user-defined computational procedure,
  - reference to an Executor, and
- - an object that glues all that components together, usually a descendant of class org.df4f.core.dataflow.BasicBlock
+ - an object that glues all that components together, usually a descendant of class org.df4f.core.dataflow.AsyncProc.

 3. Each port has 2 states: ready and blocked.
 Input port is ready when it has received a token.
 Output port is ready when it has room to store a new token.
 Output ports for signals are always ready, as storing signals requires only a counter.
 Similary, output ports for scalar messages are always ready.
 The node is submitted to the attached executor when all its ports become ready.
 Then the user-defined computational procedure is executed.

 4. Nodes are interconnected so that output port of one node is connected to an input port of another node.
 Connected ports must support the same communication protocol.
 Some ports may support more than one protocol.

 Currently Df4j has ports for following protocols:

 1. Signal flow.
 This is the asynchronous variant of the protocol used by java.util.concurrent.Semaphore.
 2. Scalar messages: this is the protocol similar to that used by java.util.concurrent.CompletableFuture.
 At most one message or an error is sent.
 3. Unbound message streams, without backpressure.
 Backpressure can be added later using permit stream and can connect far standing nodes.
-4. Reactive message flow with backpressure, similar to that defined in the package org.reactivestreams and/or class java.util.concurrent.Flow.
+4. Reactive message flow with backpressure, identical to that defined in the package org.reactivestreams and/or class java.util.concurrent.Flow.
 4. Reversed reactive message flow with backpressure.
-It is similar to the reactive message stream described above, but messages are sent not from Publisher to Subscribers, but from Subscribers to Publisher.
+It is similar to the reactive message stream described above, but messages are sent not from Publisher to Subscribers, but from Subscribers to Publisher, which are named Producers and Consumers, respectively.
-This protocol is employed at the asynchronous interface to an implementation of java.util.concurrent.BlockingQueue.
+This protocol is an asynchronous analog to the input part of the interface of java.util.concurrent.BlockingQueue (method put(T)), while org.reactivestreams protocol is in fact asynchronous analogue of the output part of that interface.

 Input and output ports can be connected directly, or via connectors - special nodes which provide temporary memory for tokens.
 The most significant connector is AsyncArrayBlockingQueue.
+It implements both asynchronous and synchronous access.
+Synchronous access is a subset of the interface java.util.concurrent.BlockingQueue.
-It provide bufferisation of messages and interoperability with threads.
+It provide bufferization of messages and interoperability with threads.

 ## The main results of this work